Are you interested in learning the proper steps and procedures about when to prune trees?

 There is a right and wrong time for when to prune trees.
 In fact, pruning during the wrong seasons can compromise growth and health.
 Specifically, it is best to prune during dormant seasons rather than during budding or shedding seasons.

 One may be able to accurately assume from that information that you should avoid pruning and trimming in fall and spring.
-Since this is when trees are actively growing or shedding their flowers, leaves, fruits and other blooms, it is vital to avoid interrupting growth.
+Since this is when trees are actively growing or shedding their flowers, leaves, and blooms, it is vital to avoid interrupting growth.

 Winter is the best time to actively groom.
 At this point, your tree has completely shed all leaves (if deciduous).
-In fact, pruning in these off seasons can improve the quality of your flowers, foliage and fruit during growth season.
+In fact, pruning in these off seasons can improve the quality of your flowers, foliage during growth season.